AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Sat Jan 27 2024
+Last update on Sun Jan 28 2024

-**340 day before 2025 ⏱** days before new years
+**339 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with fun
+🤖 This README.md is updated with undefined